rust-lang/rust/docs/dev/README.md

 We use bors-ng to enforce the [not rocket science](https://graydon2.dreamwidth.org/1597.html) rule.

-You can run `cargo xtask install-pre-commit-hook` to install git-hook to run rustfmt on commit.

 # Launching rust-analyzer

 Debugging the language server can be tricky.